NHS screening programme

 Continue reading below

-A screening test is a check done on a healthy person to pick up a condition before it develops, or at a very early stage.
-If the screening test is positive, further tests are needed.
+A screening test is a check done on a healthy person to pick up a condition either before it develops or at a very early stage.
+If the screening test is positive, further tests may be needed.
 If these further tests confirm the result, treatment may be needed.

-For example, there is a long pre-cancer stage in most women who develop cancer of the neck of the womb (cervix).
-At this stage, there is a treatment which can stop abnormal cells developing into cancer.
+For example, there is a long pre-cancer stage in most women who develop cancer of the cervix.
+At this stage, there are abnormal cells which could turn into cancer if not treated and there is a treatment which can destroy these abnormal cells and therefore stop them developing into cancer.
 So, if detected by the cervical screening programme, the woman can be treated and will never develop cancer of the cervix.

 A large number of criteria must apply before a national screening programme is considered.
 For example: